A historic discussion with:

 Mayor Muriel Bowser, UDC President Ronald Mason, Jr will join IPPH Founding Director and Former D.C.
 Mayor Sharon Pratt and Co-Chairs Michael Steele and Karen Tramontano for the IPPH launch/press event.
 The University of the District of Columbia (UDC) and the Executive Office of the Mayor announce the establishment of new Institute of Politics Policy and History (IPPH) to be housed at the University.
 Mayor Bowser will present UDC and Former Mayor Sharon Pratt with a proclamation.

-IPPH plans to deliver on its mission by offering speakers and symposia in multiple digital and broadcast formats including livestream, social media, podcast and even broadcast television.
-Though most plans remain in development, IPPH future plans include a robust media distribution focus with the goal of not only offering poltical and policy content to District of Columbia residents with a historical context but to also archive all programs and make them available worldwide.
-Subscribe to the IPPH mailing list for updates.!
+IPPH delivers on its mission by offering speakers and symposia in multiple digital and broadcast formats including livestream, social media, podcast and even broadcast television.
+IPPH's future plans include a robust media distribution focus with the goal of not only offering poltical and policy content to District of Columbia residents with a historical context but to also archive all programs and make them available worldwide.
+Subscribe to the IPPH mailing list for updates!

 Former Washington, D.C.
 Mayor Sharon Pratt will serve as the Founding Director of the UDC Institute for Politics, Policy and History.
 Pratt graduated from Roosevelt High School in 1961 and earned her B.S. degree in political science in 1965 from Howard University.
 Pratt attended Howard University Law School where she earned her J.D. degree in 1968.